 SCANDINAVIAN NOIRScandinavian crime fiction.

-Arnaldur Indridason is Icelandic and there is the same sense of location in Outrage published 2011, as there is in the Wallender series of Henning Mankell, but I liked it more.
+Arnaldur INDRADASON is Icelandic and there is the same sense of location in 'Outrage' published 2011, as there is in the Wallender series of Henning Mankell, but I liked it more.
 It went straight to the investigation without the tiresome baggage of British crime series.
 (The endless references to music in the latest Inspector Banks were irritating and repetitive.)
 Perhaps this may happen with these Icelandic novels, but I suspect not.
-In Outrage the detective has written a cookery book and the detail about Icelandic diet was very interesting.
+In 'Outrage' the detective has written a cookery book and the detail about Icelandic diet was very interesting.
 Apparently it is the 9th in a series of novels and I have ordered as many as are available at the local library.
-(9/2011)
+(Sept 2011)

 TV-There are some terrific, though violent, Scandinavian noir TV series that we have enjoyed recently including The Bridge , Follow the Money, Spring Tide and Midnight Sun.